 If you need to access all the MS Office tools on one device, you can do so with Office 365.
 You can even work on a shareable document from any location, ensuring that your updates are saved automatically.
 And if you need to go back to a previous version, you can with the ‘Revert History’ option.

-Available on desktop – Free
+Free on desktop

 Looking for expert freelancers in a hurry?
 Look no further than PeoplePerHour.
 This small community hosts a catalogue of experts in their field who are available for freelance work.
 They’ve all passed the verification process and can be invoiced through PeoplePerHour to ensure that payments are safe and secure.